FunnyWolf/Viper/docs/en/guide/credential.md

-# Certificate Management
+# Credential

-Store password information obtained through the module
+Password/hash information obtained by the storage platform

-## Add manually
+## Manual Addition

-Users can manually add username and password/hash, which can be used in modules
+Users can manually add usernames and passwords/hashes, and this configuration can be used in the module.